This post may contain affiliate or sponsored links. Please read our disclosure policy.

-How to Play Your Own Apples to Apples Game
+How to Make Your Own Apples to Apples Game

-Objective: To have the most Description Cards at the end of the game.
-(But, really it’s to laugh and have fun!)
+To have the most Description Cards at the end of the game.
+(But, really the point is to laugh and have fun!)

-Supplies: To play one round, which takes about 15-30 minutes depending on your group size, you’ll need…
+To play one game, which takes about 15-30 minutes depending on your group size, you’ll need…

 - Enough small pieces of scrap paper (about post-it note size) for each person to have about 20 pieces